2. Support tickets

 make_2d_plots.py \ -i wetdry_cr/beta_diveuclidean/beta_div_euclideancoords.txt \ -m wetdry_cr/mapping_files/merged_mapping_data.txt \ -b 'Elevation' \ -o wetdry_cr/2dplots/elevation

-When reporting problems related to DFS or CRSP storage please include the following:
+When reporting problems related to DFS or CRSP storage or quotas please include the following:

-How do you access: on HPC3, via web browser, Desktop, etc.
+How do you access storage: while logged in on HPC3, via web browser, CRSP Desktop, etc.

-Copy and paste into your email what exact commands you typed and what exact errors you saw.
+Copy and paste into your email exact commands you typed and exact errors you saw.

 If you are asking to be added to PI’s DFS or CRSP group: